SchulzLab/Hierarchical-Representation-Learning-for-Drug-MOA-Prediction/README.md

 This section describes the **exact workflow** to reproduce the data preprocessing, training, and evaluation used in the paper.

-The pipeline consists of four main steps:
+The pipeline consists of the following steps:

 1. Download LINCS L1000 Level-5 data
 2. Preprocess data into an AnnData file